 Some of the short-term effects of consuming meth include increased heartbeat, high blood pressure, and rising body temperature.
 Additionally, the individual may become more physically active.
-Long-term effects are more serious and some cause irreversible damage.
+Long-term effects are more severe, and some cause irreversible damage.

-The long-term effects of abusing meth are:
+The long-term effects of abusing meth include: